 Alun Thomas mstat

 Originally from Merthyr Tydfil in South Wales Alun has been involved with the Alexander Technique since his first lessons in 1981; he's been teaching since 2001.
-He combines his work as an Alexander teacher (a delicate balancing act..) with a career as a professional violinist, now playing mainly as a recitalist and chamber musician, in which role he has given chamber music concerts and recitals for BBC Radio Three and various music clubs and societies.
+He combines his work as an Alexander teacher (a delicate balancing act..) with a career as a professional violinist, now playing mainly as a recitalist and chamber musician, in which role he has given chamber music concerts and recitals for BBC Radio Three and many music clubs and societies.
 He studied at the Royal Northern College of Music in Manchester.

 He has performed, recorded and toured regularly throughout the UK and internationally with many leading UK orchestras.
-In this capacity he has played as a leader, principal player and section violinist with several leading ensembles such as Northern Sinfonia and BBC orchestras, Royal Philharmonic Orchestra, London Mozart Players, Britten Sinfonia, London City Ballet, including several years as Co-Principal 2nd violin in the 1980s with the former Bournemouth Sinfonietta.
+In this capacity he has played as a leader, principal player and section violinist with several leading ensembles such as Northern Sinfonia and BBC orchestras, Royal Philharmonic Orchestra, Philharmonia Orchestra, London Mozart Players, Britten Sinfonia, London City Ballet, including several years as Co-Principal 2nd violin in the 1980s with the former Bournemouth Sinfonietta.
 He is also in much demand as a violin teacher and chamber music coach, enabling others to make use of the Alexander principles as they apply to music making.
 A recent initiative has been the setting up of a weekend course for violinists and violists: www.alexandertechniqueforviolinists.com.

 He enjoys presenting the Alexander Technique to people of all backgrounds and has given workshops to diverse groups such as musicians and actors and other performing artists.
 He gives regular Saturday workshops at the Bloomsbury Centre and classes over 4-weeks as an introduction to the technique.
 He also gives shorter introductory talks about the technique.